Lucamiras/sleep-apnea/README.md

 ## Future Work
 This prototype will need further improvement before it can be used in at-home use on a smartphone.
+- **Pre-trained models in domain**: It could be beneficial to attempt using pre-trained models that were specifically trained with breathing or even sleeping sounds.
+The model landscape in that domain is sparse, but there are a few promising examples.
 - **Performance Improvement**: Further signals need to be extracted from the audio signals to improve model performance.
 - **Model Quantization**: Quantize the final model to allow it to run on mobile devices.
 - **Real-time Analysis**: Implement real-time apnea detection using smartphone microphones.